davidsvida/davidsvida.github.io/content/posts/app.md

 ## App Tech

-If I were to build an app startup, this is the tech I would use
+If I were to build an application, this is the tech I would use

 1. **Compute**
     - Containers: Docker, Kubernetes